Harvesting in Château Palmer's vineyard, September 2005. Copyright. Alain Vacheron

 Saint-Émilion

 Ausone.
-Tasted not at all bombastic, as I feared.
-It was a fantastic combination of power, refinement and elegance, with incredibly sweet dark berries and silky tannins.
+It tasted not at all bombastic, as I feared.
+It was a fantastic combination of power, refinement, and elegance, with lovely dark berries and silky tannins.
 A wonderful effort!
 98-100p.

 Cheval Blanc.
-Was more full-bodied than usual and acted as an incredibly refined, incredibly well-composed and subtle wine with sheer elegance.
+It was more full-bodied than usual and acted as an incredibly refined, well-composed, and subtle wine with sheer elegance.
 25-30 years long life.
 97-100p.

 Tertre Roteboeuf.
 A black-red, strong aroma of dark cherries and blueberries, stunningly luscious, silky tannins, refined and sophisticated up to fingernails.
-Agonisingly close to being like a legend.
+Agonizingly close to being like a legend.
 96-98p.

 Troplong Mondot.
-I don't remember having tasted so complete and amazing wine from this property before.
-Christine Valette has every reason to clap in her hands – the wine had a powerful aroma of dark berries, cocoa and chocolate powder, was multidimensional, incredibly well balanced and with rock-solid structure.
+I don't remember having tasted such complete and fantastic wine from this property before.
+Christine Valette has every reason to clap in her hands – the wine had a powerful aroma of dark berries, cocoa, and chocolate powder, was multidimensional, incredibly well balanced, and with rock-solid structure.
 Long-life!
 Wow!
 96-98p.

 Clos Fourtet.
 Seemed like the best vintage ever for this property.
 This wine had dark cherries in large quantities and great sweetness.
-On the palate, it exploded of perfectly ripe fruit, adequate tannin and amazingly fine structure, and simply was a marvellous wine.
+On the palate, it exploded of perfectly ripe fruit, adequate tannin, and excellent structure and was a marvelous wine.
 93-95p.

-Angelus, Beausejour, Beausejour Becot, La Confession, La Mondotte and Pavie Macquin impressed with a big body, fine aromas of perfectly ripe berries, rock-solid structure, big depth and length on the palate.
+Angelus, Beausejour, Beausejour Becot, La Confession, La Mondotte, and Pavie Macquin impressed with their hefty body, delicate aromas of perfectly ripe berries, rock-solid structure, and big depth and length on the palate.
 Well-deserved 92-93p to every one of these wines.

 Pavie.
 A controversy with a vengeance!
-It had too much of everything and the wine seemed over-dimensioned.
-If fruit and tannin melt together in time to a beautiful, kind and tasty mixture, then this wine can be really amazing.
+It had too much of everything, and the wine seemed over-dimensioned.
+This wine can be amazing if fruit and tannin melt together in time to create a beautiful, kind, and tasty mixture.
 89-95+p?

-Cap de Mourlin, Larcis Ducasse, Larmande, Magdelaine, Petit Cheval and Trottevieille bobbled all not only of oak but also violets, cherries, strong backbone and elegance.
-Can even be better.
+Cap de Mourlin, Larcis Ducasse, Larmande, Magdelaine, Petit Cheval, and Trottevieille bobbled all of oak, violets, cherries, strong backbone, and elegance.
+It can even be better.
 Fine quality.
 89-90p.

-La Dominique, La Gaffeliere, Clos de l'Oratoire and La Tour Figeac, left all very positive impression with well-defined fruit, adequate tannin and strong structure.
+La Dominique, La Gaffeliere, Clos de l'Oratoire, and La Tour Figeac left all very positive impressions with well-defined fruit, adequate tannin, and strong structure.
 88-89p.

-Balestard La Tonnelle Fonbel and Rolland Maillet were well-made, elegant and tasty wines.
+Balestard La Tonnelle Fonbel and Rolland Maillet were well-made, elegant, tasty wines.
 88p.

 Pomerol

 Lafleur.
 You hear angels sing!
-2005 will be a worthy rival to the unforgettable 2000 vintage, with silky "look" and depth it has.
-It was an incredibly multidimensional and amazingly beautiful wine.
+2005 will rival the unforgettable 2000 vintage's silky "look" and depth.
+It was an incredibly multidimensional and lovely wine.
 A true legend.
 98-100p.

 Vieux Chateau Certan.
 Black red.
 Unusually seductive and silky wine all the way.
 It had a fantastic sweetness of fruit and breed.
-Will undoubtedly be a historic milestone for this property.
+It will undoubtedly be a historic milestone for this property.
 97-98p.

 Le Pin produced fabulous wine, but hardly as silky and seductive as Vieux Chateau Certan.
 95-97p.

 Trotanoy.
 "Poor man's" Pétrus!
-It was fabulous all the way with all ingredients running at full speed.
+It was fabulous, with all ingredients running at full speed.
 Long-lived.
 95-96p.

-Certan de May was black red, incredibly intense, full-bodied, refined with much sweetness and tannin.
+Certan de May was black-red, incredibly intense, full-bodied, and refined with sweetness and tannin.
 93-94p.

-La Fleur Petrus had a beautiful and nicely scented nose of sun-ripe dark berries and silky tannins on the palate.
+La Fleur Petrus had a beautiful, nicely scented nose of sun-ripe dark berries and silky tannins on the palate.
 It was refined and elegant wine.
 93-94p.

 Bon Pasteur.
-This was a strong wine, which had big quantities of dark berries, tannin, and big depth.
+This was a strong wine with large quantities of dark berries, tannin, and big depth.
 93p.

 Certan Marzelle.
-It had beautifully scented nose of black cherries and blueberries, full-bodied, splendidly balanced, refined and with pretty much tannin.
+It had a beautifully scented nose of black cherries and blueberries, full-bodied, splendidly balanced, refined, and with pretty much tannin.
 Excellent wine.
 93p.

-Cantelauze, Clos L'Eglise, La Conseillante and La Pointe were a quartet of really elegant wines, incredibly perfumed, gracious and with great finesse.
+Cantelauze, Clos L'Eglise, La Conseillante, and La Pointe were a quartet of exquisite wines, incredibly aromatic, gracious, and with great finesse.
 Yummy!
 92-93p.

-Latour-á Pomerol came up with refined and well-proportioned wine containing tasty fruit and ripe tannin.
+Latour-á Pomerol produced refined and well-proportioned wine containing tasty fruit and ripe tannin.
 It has a beautiful future to look forward to.
 92p.

-Pensées de Lafleur was a delicious second wine of Lafleur, perfumed, luscious and weighty.
+Pensées de Lafleur was a delicious second wine of Lafleur, aromatic, luscious, and meaty.
 91-92p.
 Rouget also had delicious sweetness, plus power and sappiness.
 91-92p.

-Bourgneuf Vayron looked like powerhouse wine with large quantities of fruit and sweetness, but also more than a handful of tannin.
+Bourgneuf Vayron looked like powerhouse wine with large quantities of fruit, sweetness, and more than a handful of tannin.
 It needs time to become soft and round.
 91p.

 Lafleur Gazin and Vray Croix de Gay tasted almost the same as Beauregard.
 89p.